 Hotel rooms, even suite rooms, can be pretty tight when more than just a couple of people are getting ready.
 What starts off as a relaxing morning can actually end up being quite stressful, as everyone starts bumping into each other and running around the room trying to remember where their belongings are.
 Not the most ideal start to the day, right?

-If it’s important that you get ready with your girls the morning-of, consider booking a hotel which has joint rooms (that little door in your room that leads to the room next to yours).
+If it’s important that you get ready with your girls the morning-of, consider booking a hotel with joint rooms (that little door in your room leading to the room next to yours).
 This will open up more space and even allow for a “staging area”, a spot for everyone to keep their duffel bags and other belongings.